The company flightobsession was invented by an educated female Pilot with an ATPL license.

 The years of experience within aviation and active on the plane make it possible to serve aviation companies and flying schools with work wear of high quality and meet needs.

-Our workwear department offers outfits exclusively for employees of flying schools or aviation companies.
+Our workwear department offered outfits exclusively for employees of flying schools or aviation companies.
 Please do not hesitate to contact us by e-mail.
-We look forward to advising you on appropriate products and applicable prices.

 Your flightobsession team